tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Readme.md

 ### [Exercise 6 - Create a Collection](./Exercise6-Collections.md)

 In this exercise, you'll create a collection, which is subset, or group of offers based on predefined conditions defined by a marketer, such as category of the offer.
-Today we will define a collection using the Tag we created in excercise 1.
+Today we will define a collection using the Tag we created in exercise 1.

 ### [Exercise 7 - Create a Offer Activity](./Exercise7-OfferActivity.md)